loganmcbroom/Falter/README.md

 When more than one method argument is substituted with an array, the LTMP is "overloaded".
 There are two logical ways for this to be handled, as far as I can tell.
 One is to run the given process for every combination of inputs in each substitution vector.
 The other is to process a number of times equal to the largest size among the substitution vectors, and access the smaller vectors modulo their size.
-Falter uses the latter strategy, as I thing the former behaviour is easy enough to manually add as a Lua utility function.
+Falter uses the latter strategy, as I think the former behaviour is easy enough to manually add as a Lua utility function.

 One final issue with the LTMP is that it causes the LLS information to be imperfect.
 I am trying to get this sorted out, but there are some complex edge cases, so if you spot an incorrect type let me know.